philipp-baumann/simplerspec-teaching/README.md

 solely focus on R.

-  - **Minimum recommended R knowledge**: Prior to working with spectral data using the R environment, you should improve on your R scripting/programming skills.
+  - **Minimum recommended R knowledge**: Prior to working with spectral data using the R environment, you should improve your R scripting/programming skills.
 You can for example consider this document in this repo or the pdf file here.
 I would highly recommend to do this because being familiar with R basics helps to avoid